Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/roadmaps/primary_function.md

 The Primary Function (1A) unfolds through several Layer 3 minigames, each with a distinct recursive focus:

 ### 🔹 `a0_0_the_test_that_called_itself`
 - Foundational recursion self-test
 - The first system to run itself recursively
 - Tests: assertion, closure, trace, fallback

 ### 🔹 `a0_1_mighty_quest_for_the_bug_kingdom`
 - Recursive patching through anomaly surfacing
 - Includes diplomacy, patch requests, emergent errors

 ### 🔹 `a0_2_side_quest_of_the_forgotten_loop`
 - Recovery of loops that were never closed
 - Simulates loop amnesia and residual task memory

 ### 🔹 `a0_3_adventure_of_the_unasked_question`
 - Stub generation logic and recursive prompt formation
 - Tests the system’s ability to infer what was never asked

+### 🔹 `a11_0` → `a11_3` (Roadstanza 11)
+- Recursive memory error detection
+- Includes: logs written without cause, signals misremembered, identities falsely predicted, outcomes without origin
+- Solidifies containment logic for recursive drift and prepares the system for future anomaly infrastructure

 Each minigame adds a **recursive tool**, a **failure model**, or a **strategic fallback** to the cybercell’s foundation.